-M. K. Rotich – 1st expert on this subject based on the ideXlab platform
+M. K. Rotich – One of the best experts on this subject based on the ideXlab platform.

 Modelling the thermal behaviour of carboxylic Acid derivatives with cylcodextrins in the solid-stateJournal of Thermal Analysis and Calorimetry, 2004Co-Authors: S. Agotonovic-kustrin, M. E. Brown, B. D. Glass, M. K. RotichAbstract: